Gunshot Wound: Care Instructions

 Overview

-When you've been shot, you can have a wide range of injuries.
-The injuries depend on the type of firearm used, the size (caliber) of bullet, where on your body you were shot, and how soon you were treated.
+When you have a gunshot wound, you can have a wide range of injuries.
+The injuries depend on the type of firearm used, the size (caliber) of bullet, where on your body the wound is, and how soon you were treated.

 You may need a range of treatments as well, including surgery to remove the bullets or repair tissue.
 You may need to stay in the hospital while you recover.
 You may also get antibiotics or other medicines.

-Whatever the extent of your wounds, there are things you can do to care for yourself at home.
-Your doctor may also want you to come back for a wound check.
+You will get instructions on how to care for yourself at home to help your recovery.
+Your doctor may want you to come back for a wound check.
 The doctor will check how your wound is healing and if you need more treatment.

 How can you care for yourself at home?

-- If you have strips of tape on the cut (incision) the doctor made, leave the tape on for a week or until it falls off.
+• If you have strips of tape on the wound, leave the tape on until it falls off.

 Caring for your feelings about the shooting

-- Ask your doctor for help if you find that you are thinking a lot about what happened, avoiding reminders about the shooting, or thinking negative thoughts about yourself and the world.
+• Ask your doctor for help if you find that you are thinking a lot about what happened, avoiding reminders about the shooting, or thinking negative thoughts about yourself and the world.
 No matter how the shooting happened, it can be traumatic.
-Counseling or some other kind of treatment can help you feel more in control of your emotions, have fewer symptoms, and enjoy life again.
+Counseling or some other kind of treatment can help you feel more in control of your emotions and help your recovery.

 When should you call for help?